The Best Stories and Books with Tea You'll Love

 Bridgerton

-It feels like there’s hardly a moment where somebody doesn't have a teacup in hand in this fiery and exciting show.
-Although it isn’t historically accurate in the least, Bridgerton is a fantastical world that challenges history and makes way for a world of “what if”.
+It feels like there’s hardly a moment where somebody doesn't have a teacup in hand in this fiery and exciting book-turned-show.
+Although it isn’t one of the most historically accurate books with tea, Bridgerton is a fantastical world that challenges history and makes way for a world of “what if”.

 Their vibrant and open-minded casting rejuvenated the love of an other-worldly Regency Era in 1813 England.
-Now, younger generations who might not have been interested before are catching on to the decadent world of historically-inspired costumes and socialite drama — and tea!
+Now, younger generations are catching on to the decadent world of historically-inspired costumes and socialite drama — and tea!

 Alice’s Adventures in Wonderland